 Lately, we’ve been fielding many questions about the Pressure Equipment Directive.
 Specifically the impact of the PED on pipe fittings.
 What we have uncovered is that with regard to mechanical piping systems and their components, the Directive is often misunderstood.
 To address this misunderstanding and several other commonly asked questions from our European customers, we sat down with our in-house expert, Len Swantek, Director – Global Regulatory Compliance to share his insights on the Pressure Equipment Directive.

 First, what is the Pressure Equipment Directive (PED)?

-The European PED 2014/68/EU sets the standards for the design and fabrication of pressure equipment and other components and assemblies subject to pressure loading generally over one liter in volume and having a maximum pressure more than 0.5 bar.
+The European PED 2014/68/EU sets the standards for the design and fabrication of pressure equipment and other components and assemblies subject to pressure loading generally over one liter in volume and having a maximum pressure of more than 0.5 bar.
 The PED also sets the administrative procedures and requirements for the conformity assessment of pressure equipment, for the free placing on the European market.

 What hazard categories are defined by the PED?

 The PED works with five different hazard categories.
 The higher the category, the greater the hazard.
-The first two categories, “Sound Engineering Practice” and “Category 1”, don’t require involvement of a Notified Body.
+The first two categories, “Sound Engineering Practice” and “Category 1”, don’t require the involvement of a Notified Body.
 The other three do.

 (click the image to enlarge it)

 Which factors determine the hazard categories?

 There are five influencing factors that determine the hazard category your equipment, components, and assemblies belong to.